 Upcoming speaking engagements include; International Screenwriting Association's Third Thursdays, in NYC and LA, The Austin Film Festival, The Napa Valley Film Festival.

-Jessica is currently finishing her book THE MEDITATIVE WRITING COMPANION.
+Jessica is currently finishing her book SUFFER LESS WRITE MORE.
 Current artistic projects include THE CIRCUIT (Stage play), THE PERSISTENCE OF MEMORY (feature), and SLUTTY RAINBOW BRITE (digital short series).
-Her screenplays THE GREAT ONE and THE UNTITLED AMY PROJECT will be produced later this year.
+Her screenplays THE GREAT ONE will be produced later this year.